Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Methods

 \subsection{Device fabrication}

-The CVD G-TeraFETs were fabricated either on 6" $p$-doped Si wafers (10-20~$\Omega$cm) with 90-nm-thick, thermally grown SiO$_2$ layer on top, or on 6" highly resistive Si wafers (>3~k$\Omega$cm) with a 300-nm-thick thermally grown SiO$_2$ layer.
-Before the commercially available CVD graphene from Graphenea was transferred onto the substrate, the wafer was patterned with lithography markers and contact pads.
+The CVD G-TeraFETs were fabricated either on 6" $p$-doped Si wafers (350 \si{\um} thick, 10-20~$\Omega$cm) with 90-nm-thick, thermally grown SiO$_2$ layer, or on 6" highly resistive Si wafers (350 \si{\um} thick, >10~k$\Omega$cm) with a 300-nm-thick thermally grown SiO$_2$ layer.
+The wafers were patterned with lithography markers and contact pads and the commercially available CVD graphene from Graphenea was transferred onto the substrate.
 To encapsulate the graphene for protection against contamination by the liquid chemicals used throughout the rest of the fabrication process, a seed layer of Al was deposited onto the graphene surface and oxidized to Al$_2$O$_3$.
-Next, the Ohmic Cr/Au source and the drain contacts were fabricated via electron-beam lithography and metal evaporation following the removal of the protective dielectric at the contact areas by etching.
-Then, the devices were covered by an ALD-grown dielectric and the Ti/Au TG was prepared by patterning via optical lithography and metal evaporation.
-The whole process was performed on full wafers, as shown in \Figrefe{fig:schematics+IV}, and finally, the wafer was diced, the chips packaged, transported, and bonded on a PCB readout board for measurements.
+Next, the Ohmic source and the drain contacts were patterned via electron-beam lithography, the protective dielectric at the contact areas was etched, and the top contacts were evaporated with Cr 5 nm/Au 100 nm stack.
+The evaporation chamber was pumped overnight to reach pressure below $10^{-7}$ bar and the evaporation rate of 1 Å/s was used.
+Next, the devices were covered by a 18-nm-thick ALD-grown Al$_2$O$_3$ gate dielectric, the TG was patterned via electron beam lithography and Ti 5nm /Au 100 nm stack was evaporated.
+The whole process was performed on full wafers, as shown in \Figrefe{fig:schematics+IV}.